 • Never use “standard” cleaning products to remove dust, spills or stains from leather.
 Use a reputable and recognised professional leather specialist.

 CARING FOR FABRIC

-Halo textiles include a wide palette of upholstery, from the sumptuous glamour of our printed Pandemonium velvets to the relaxed feel of natural, upcycled fabrics in the Del Rey collection.
+Halo textiles include a wide palette of upholstery, from the sumptuous glamour of our velvets to the relaxed feel of natural, upcycled fabrics in the Del Rey collection.
 Halo textiles offer a luxurious and tactile experience, exquisitely crafted and beautiful to the touch.

-HACIENDA UPCYCLED, CINNABAR STRIPE, PHOENIX UPCYCLED, AND NATURAL BOTANICALS
+HACIENDA UPCYCLED, CINNABAR STRIPE, AND PHOENIX UPCYCLED

 • Machine wash cold at 30°C or less.

 • Tumble dry on a gentle cycle (less than 60°C).

 • Steam iron when needed.